bertinebrocaded688/gamecraft-bench/README.md

-# 🎮 gamecraft-bench - Benchmark your agents building games easily
+# 🎮 Gamecraft-bench - Benchmark your agents building games easily

 [![](https://img.shields.io/badge/Download-GameCraft-blue)](https://github.com/bertinebrocaded688/gamecraft-bench)

-## 📁 What is GameCraft-Bench
+## 📁 What is GameCraft-Bench ?

 GameCraft-Bench helps you measure how well AI agents create playable games inside real game engines.
 Use this tool to test if your software agents can build functional games from start to finish.
 Researchers and developers use it to see if agents understand game rules, environment setup, and player interaction.
 This benchmark provides the code and data necessary to track performance across different game types.